 7700-902 of Title 10 of the Oklahoma Statutes (10 O.S. §§ 83, 90.4, and 7700-101 - 7700-902), 43 O.S. §§

 240.23, and 63 O.S. §§

 1-321. • 1 & 2

-(b) CSS only initiates a paternity action when the child has no legal father. •
+(b) CSS only initiates a parentage action when the child has only one legal

-(1) paternity has been voluntarily acknowledged in Oklahoma or another state and not rescinded within 60
+(1) paternity was voluntarily acknowledged in Oklahoma or another state and not rescinded within 60-calendar

 (c) CSS provides Form 03PA209E, Acknowledgment of Paternity, for voluntary acknowledgment of paternity per 10 O.S. §